dk1242/dk1242.github.io/_posts/2025-06-08-Rendering-1M-spheres-5 GPU culling and LOD.md

   ...
 }
 ```
-Now we have initialized our SSBOs and ACBOs, we will define the compute shader with culling and LOD calculation.
+Now that we have initialized our SSBOs and ACBOs, we will define the compute shader to perform culling and LOD calculations.
-In our ShaderClass, we will add new constructor, which can create a new shader program for compute shaders.
+In our ShaderClass, we will add a new constructor, which will create shader program for compute shaders.
 ```cpp
 Shader::Shader(const char* computeShaderFile, const char* shaderType) {